 You'll never know or understand what we did for you.

-I think you're forgetting the times I stood up for you and tried to stop your father from hitting you.
+I think you're forgetting the times I stood up for you and tried to stop your father from hitting you. (when was this?
+She would disappear when my father would bring out the belt)

 We gave you everything and this is the thanks we get.